ImpressCMS/impresscms-module-mytube/modules/mytube/readme.txt

 3. UPGRADING FROM MYTUBE 1.05 TO MYTUBE 1.06

-- Delete the file bugfixlist.txt from your server
+- Delete the files listed under the topic 'Removed files' in the changelog from your server
+- Login as administrator and go to the Module Administration
 - Upload all files from MyTube 1.06 to the folder /modules/mytube/
-- Login as administrator and update the module from the Module Administration.
+- Now update the module from the Module Administration.

 5. RENAMING MODULE FOLDER